 Maybe it’s the exhale-all-the-worries-of-the-world calm that can be found within them.

-Maybe it’s because we feel like it’s just us and the Hof when we’re in them.
+Maybe it’s because we feel like we get to have the whole Hof to ourselves.

 That is, until somebody living within them pokes their head out the window and sees some creep with a big Zen-like smile on their face, hugging their apartment building’s walls and taking photos of the inner courtyard of where they live.